Wei-Lin-Intel/optimum-habana/README.md

 ## Development

-Check the [contributor guide](https://github.com/huggingface/optimum/blob/main/CONTRIBUTING.md) for instructions.
+Checking for the first commit  the [contributor guide](https://github.com/huggingface/optimum/blob/main/CONTRIBUTING.md) for instructions.